aajonusnet/aajonusnet/md/QNA/Q&A Of June 7, 2009.md

 A: I had mine made.
 I went to a Futon place and they manufacture them in San Francisco, California.
 And I said, I want you to get organic cotton and organic wool.
 Weave it together like you normally do.
 I want an 8 inch futon and plus I want all cotton, organic cotton material.
 And they said, that we can't get.
 So I went to an organic cotton place that has heavy upholstery fabric material and I gave that to them and they sent up to San Francisco and made my two futons.
 For my box spring, I used all natural rubber box spring.
 Because no, I don't use metal because I hear radio stations if I sleep on metal.
 I had it made.
 But there are companies that make all natural mattresses.
 It's actual rubber latex mattress.
 They have holes in it.
 Lori and I, I got on one with Lori, Lori and I slept on it and it was so hot.
 We had fungus growing out of it.
 So we used it as our box spring and then had the futons made.
 They're wonderful.
 Wonderful.
 Okay, Kathy, do you have a question.

-Q: Oh yeah, I've been trying now for a while, you know, at rawsome with James to try and get the chlorella.
+Q: Oh yeah, I've been trying now for a while, you know, at Rawesome with James to try and get the chlorella.
 And for some reason, I don't know, and Ibrahim's been asking Nikki, I don't know what's going on with the chlorella now.

 A: I don't know either.
 First time I heard about it, I didn't know that she wasn't producing it.